BitPolito/bitcoin-data-analysis/README.md

 Currently, it supports the BitcoinRPC and Blockstream API, as providers for on-chain data.

 ### Config
 Add your own configuration file in the root folder of the project.
 You can use the .env.example file as a template.
+Currently BitcoinRPC config
 ```bash
 mv .env.example .env
 # edit .env file